Northern Tier (Scouting): Northern Tier Experience

-Check In
+Check in

 Similar to other BSA high adventure bases, an incoming crew will be assigned a staff member, known as an Interpreter, to help them get ready for their expedition.
 Upon arrival at the base, the crew will meet their interpreter while their leaders check in.
 After that, the crew will be issued their food and gear.
-Personal gear is carried in two or three Granite Gear three person packs.
+Personal gear is carried in two or three Granite Gear packs.
 Food and cooking equipment are carried in boxes in specially made packs by Kondos Outdoors in Ely.
 Tents, paddles, PFDs, and other safety equipment are also issued, and their use is explained by the interpreter or the outfitting staff.
 Included in the gear is a radio or satellite phone used for emergency communication with base while on the trek.
 With the help of their interpreter, the crew plans the itinerary for their trip.
 Unlike treks at Philmont Scout Ranch in New Mexico, there are no pre-assigned routes except for groups staying in the Crown Lands.
-Crews are then assigned a cabin in which to spend their first night.
+Crews are then assigned a cabin or a yurt in which to spend their first night.
 The crew has dinner, participates in an orientation program, and can visit the trading post.

-On the Trail
+On the trail

 For a crew that is leaving the Sommers base and entering the Quetico Provincial Park, groups often make an effort to finish the 3 hour paddle to reach the Canadian customs office before it closes for lunch.
 During the summer, the sun comes up at 5:30 am and doesn't go down until about 9:30 pm.
 Long days are not uncommon.